 And finally, Parmigiani Fleurier has updated the bracelet for the new collection.
 Now wider near the bezel and narrower along the length, the bracelet exudes a tailored approach to watchmaking and likely feels slimmer when worn.
 The horizontal-satin-finished surface here perfectly echoes the upper surface of the lugs.

-Tonda PF Micro-Rotor
+Tonda Automatic with PF Micro-Rotor

 This slim 40mm by 7.8mm two-hander underscores its name with a luxurious platinum micro-rotor to echo the bezel (on the steel model).